 I would like to thank the Uno Men, past, present, and future, for participating in the world's most epic version of Uno.
 I may be the driving force behind Mega Uno but without all the people willing and excited to play, it would just be a cool idea in my head.
 Mega Uno and my collection would not be what it is today without the many people that have participated in some way shape or form.
 Whether it be faithfully showing up ready to play, helping me invest financially in my collection, or spending hundreds of hours making rules and making Mega Uno more epic; I owe a lot to the friends I've made over the years.
-I would just be some guy with a mountain of games if it wasn't for committed guys like Andy Grunbaum, Aj Libunao, Jonathan Brooks, Grant Phillips, Jay Markham, Dan Carter, Jason and Steven Ezzat, Craig Fast, Freddy William, Oriel Dominguez, Josh Surico, Alex Collins, Sam Heinrichs, Evan Harris, Eli Borsch, Tyler Hawkyard, Micah Carpenter, and Tony Hernandez who have turned out ready for Uno nights over the past 15 years.
+I would just be some guy with a mountain of games if it wasn't for committed guys like Andy Grunbaum, Aj Libunao, Jonathan Brooks, Grant Phillips, Jay Markham, Dan Carter, Jason and Steven Ezzat, Craig Fast, Freddy William, Oriel Dominguez, Josh Surico, Alex Collins, Sam Heinrichs, Evan Harris, Eli Borsch, Tyler Hawkyard, Micah Carpenter, Tony Hernandez, Ivan Brainard, Josh Dildine, and Adolph Vizcarra who have turned out ready for Uno nights over the past 15 years.
 Beyond that, there are specific individuals that deserve my greatest thanks because without them there would be no Mega Uno:

 - First, to the guys who helped start it all, Nate Stoltz, Adam Rodriguez, and Spencer Davis.
 We were the forefathers, or pioneers if you will, who came up with the concept of Mega Uno and launched more than a decade's worth of Uno nights.
 Without these three guys, I am sure that the original Uno Attack I bought would be collecting dust on a shelf somewhere.